kubeflow/community/proposals/new-project-join-process.md

 the application.
 5. Work with the Kubeflow Outreach Committee to send an announcement email in `kubeflow-discuss` and publish messages on Slack, LinkedIn, X/Twitter, and other Kubeflow social resources
 6. Schedule meeting with Kubeflow Steering Committee for initial vote and to collect feedback.
+7. Identify the appropriate Kubeflow Working Group that should control the project.
-7. Merge or close the Pull Request depending upon the outcome of the final vote.
+8. Merge or close the Pull Request depending upon the outcome of the final vote.

 ### Notes/Constraints/Caveats (Optional)